The best Sony portrait lenses

 |

-Introduced in December 2020, the Tamron 17-70mm f/2.8 Di III-A VC RXD is a standard zoom with a focal length range equivalent to 25-105mm in full format.
-It offers a f/2.8 fixed aperture, a very good point for controlling depth of field and shooting in low light.
-Among its strengths is an excellent optical stabilisation system (VC).
-Its optical construction is based on 16 elements in 12 groups, including two GM lenses and a mirrorless aspherical lens.
+Introduced in December 2020, the Tamron 17-70mm f/2.8 Di III-A VC RXD is a standard zoom with a focal length range equivalent to 25-105mm in full-frame terms.
+It offers a f/2.8 fixed aperture, a real advantage for controlling depth of field and shooting in low light.
+One of its strengths is an excellent optical stabilization system (VC).
+Its optical construction is based on 16 elements in 12 groups, including two GM lenses and a hybrid aspherical element.
 Autofocus is fast and silent.

-Versatile, lightweight and weather-sealed, the lens boasts high-quality construction.
+Versatile, fairly light and weather-sealed, the lens feels well built.
 It is equipped with a 9-blade circular aperture for a pleasant and natural bokeh.
-Its minimum focusing distance is between 19 cm and 39 cm, which is an advantage for close-up photography, even if it is not up to the standard of a lens designed for macro photography.
+Its minimum focusing distance is between 19 cm and 39 cm, which is an advantage for close-up photography, even if it does not replace a true macro lens.

 Finally, the Tamron 17-70mm f/2.8 is versatile: it is suitable for landscape, portrait, reportage and travel photography.
-What’s more, it’s much more affordable than the Sony E 16-55mm f/2.8 G, while offering a longer zoom range and built-in image stabilisation.
+What’s more, it’s much more affordable than the Sony E 16-55mm f/2.8 G, while offering a longer zoom range and built-in image stabilization.
 In my opinion, the lens offers excellent value for money.
-Enough to please more than one person!
+That is enough to make it a very appealing option.

 | Features | Visual |